cozuxhub/Cheat-Sheet-For-CTF-s/README.md

 > If we haven't made much progress with the brute force attack, but we have an id_rsa:
 <br>

-# GAINING ACCESS FOR LINUX
+# GAINING ACCESS TO LINUX WITH SSH_KEY
 > For SSH key to work:
 ```
 chmod 600 [Key]